taiwuchen/taiwuchen/README.md

 ## About Me

 I'm a Software Engineering student at the University of Calgary, passionate about developing efficient and impactful software solutions.
-My experience spans full stack development, software design, database administration, and embedded systems.
+My experience spans full stack development, machine learning, software design, database administration, and embedded systems.

 ## Skills